The year 2020 has completely changed the way we run our business. There were some major adjustments and there were some major accomplishments as well.

 In this special episode, we want to take a retrospective look at the past year, the challenges we have faced as a company, and the wins we had, as well as what you can all expect from us in the year ahead.
 We'll also bring you back to some of industry heavyweights as guests for our new podcast - Coding Over Cocktails, delve on a variety of topics such as polyglot programming, API-First design, agile philosophy, etc.

-Kevin Montalbo: GREETINGS Listeners, my name is Kevin Montalbo, TORO Cloud’s Content Editor and your host for Coding over Cocktails.
+Greetings, listeners!
+My name is Kevin Montalbo, Toro Cloud’s Content Editor and your host for Coding Over Cocktails.
 Thank you for joining me today!

 In the very first episode of the year 2021, we want to take a retrospective look at the past year, the challenges we’ve faced as a company, and the wins we had, as well as what you can all expect from us in the year ahead.

 At 4:30 pm on the 16th of March, the Toro Cloud office in the Philippines was given half an hour’s notice by the local authorities to prepare for a 100% remote workforce.